SmartPersonalTaskManager/mobile-frontend/README.md

 - Run `flutter doctor` to validate setup.
 - If iOS pods fail, run `pod install` in `ios/` (or `pod repo update` if needed).
 - If builds fail after dependency changes, try `flutter clean` followed by `flutter pub get`.

-## Contributing

-1. Create a feature branch.
-2. Keep changes scoped and well-tested.
-3. Run formatting and tests before opening a PR.
-4. Document any new environment variables or build steps in this README.

-## License

-Add license information here if applicable.